info201a-su23/assignment-02-info201su-kaiyun18/README.md

 * **(R1g)** I would say justice and dignity are two central values of Countlove.
 Since most protests are based on social injustices (such as racial discrimination) and the main reason for the protests is to preserve the dignity of different groups of people, collecting data about them reflect the pursuit of social justice and the desire to give dignity to the masses.

 * **(R1h)**

-Direct stakeholder: Journalists, media that uses the data shared by Countlove to show what they want and rise public awareness.
+   * Direct stakeholder: Journalists and media outlets utilize the data shared by Countlove to present their desired narratives and foster public awareness.
-Indirect stakeholder: Readers of the newspaper and journals which use the data from Countlove.
-They didn't have direct access to Countlove's data, but they learned about it in another way.
+   * Indirect stakeholder: Readers of the newspaper and journals learned about Countlove's data indirectly, as they did not have direct access to it but were informed through alternative means.

 ### Part 3: Locations (`analysis.R`)
 * **(R3a)** To be honest, I'm not very surprised by the number of protests in Washington.
 Since Washington is a highly populous and politically active region, it's not surprising to have a significant number of protests over these years.